If your partner is a low-income earner, working part-time, or currently unemployed, adding to their super could benefit you both financially.

 You can’t contribute more than your partner’s non-concessional contributions cap, which is $110,000 per year for everyone, noting any non-concessional contributions your partner may have already made.

-Another thing to be aware of is that non-concessional contributions can’t be made once someone’s super balance reaches $1.7 million or above as at 30 June of the previous financial year.
-So, you won’t be able to make a spouse contribution if your partner’s balance happens to reach that amount.
+Another thing to be aware of is that non-concessional contributions can’t be made once someone’s super balance reaches $1.9 million or above as at 30 June 2023.
+So you won’t be able to make a spouse contribution if your partner’s balance reaches that amount.
+There are also restrictions on the ability to trigger bring-forward rules for certain people with large super balances (more than $1.68 million as at 30 June 2023).

 There are also different super balance limits in place if you want to take advantage of the bring-forward rules.
 See our page on super bring-forward rules to find out more.